 Wet n Wild – Have signed no-animal-testing statements.
 Nail colours are vegan and ingredients on packaging.
 See a list of their vegan products here.

-Zoya – No animal testing; all nail polishes and Zoya Color Lock treatments are vegan.
+Zoya – No animal testing; all nail polishes and Zoya Color Lock treatments are vegan. *Not* all Qtica products are vegan, be sure to check ingredients.
 See correspondence.

 Indie polish brands that make vegan polishes (will add to the list as I discover them):